tejajagadeep/movie-app/movie-backend/authentication-service/README.md

      - **Roles and Permissions:** Information about the user's roles and permissions.
      - **Expiration Time:** Specifies how long the token is valid.
    - **Token Signing:** The payload is signed to ensure it hasn’t been tampered with.
-   - **Successful Response:** The JWT token is sent back to the user in the response.
+   - **Successful Response:** The JWT token is sent back to the user in the movieResponse.
    - **Error Response:** If validation fails, an error message is sent indicating the failure reason (e.g., "Invalid credentials").

 ### Security Considerations